pocketsmith/nativescript-cache/README.md

 # nativescript-cache

+### Note: this plugin is not being actively maintained.

 **nativescript-cache** is a persistent caching plugin for NativeScript.
 Use it to store arbitrary data locally for fast access.

 Built atop [TMCache](https://github.com/tumblr/TMCache) on iOS, and [SharedPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html) on Android.